-Zinc has long been used in alloys for brass and steel materials.
-The zinc in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.
+Zinc has long been used as alloys for brass and steel materials.
+The zinc contained in industrial wastewater is separated by precipitation to detoxify the water, and the obtained precipitate is reduced to recover and reuse it as metallic zinc.